ruby2d/ruby2d.com/_pages/4.0/_basic_renderable_objects.md

 quad.y4 = 150
 ```

-### color, z, contains?
+### color

-Quad responds to `color`, `z` and `contains?` fields and methods in the same way Rectangle and Square do.
+Quad allows management of `color the same way Rectangle and Square do.
 Please review it's documentation for more details.

 ## Triangle